1984 and photo of George Orwell. Public domain.

 Every Order Needs a Story

 George Orwell worked at the British Ministry of Information during World War II.
 From 1941 to 1943, Orwell worked for the BBC, broadcasting propaganda talks to India.
 His wife worked in the ministry’s censorship division.
 It became the model for the Ministry of Truth in Orwell’s world-famous novel Nineteen Eighty-Four.1 The Ministry of Truth’s motto was, ‘Who controls the past controls the future: who controls the present controls the past.’
-We always learned that the BBC told us the truth, but that was part of the propaganda.
-The alternatives were Nazi Germany and, later the Soviet Union.
-These states had their own propaganda.
+We learned that the BBC told us the truth, but that was part of the propaganda.
+The alternatives were Nazi Germany and, later, the Soviet Union.
+They had their own propaganda.
 No social order is objectively the best.
-We cooperate by believing in stories, such as religions and ideologies.
+We cooperate by believing stories, such as religions and ideologies.
+We can’t do without them.
 If we stop believing them, our societies fall apart.
-Every order needs a story.
-That is why we have propaganda and censorship.
+Every order needs a story that justifies its existence.

 The Cold War was a decades-long standoff between the West and the Soviet Bloc.
-Two opposing stories and corresponding political-economic systems competed for global dominance: businesses aiming for profit, with their funny advertisements selling harmful products like cigarettes, versus the humourless communist cadres who wouldn’t kill us for profit but only for their socialist ideals.
+Two opposing myths and corresponding political-economic systems competed for global dominance: businesses aiming for profit, with their funny advertisements selling harmful products like cigarettes, versus the humourless communist cadres who wouldn’t kill us for profit but only for their socialist ideals.
 The Cold War included a propaganda war.
 Western propaganda touted our freedom to choose a cigarette brand and flavour as a way to express our personality.
 Smoking a brand made us feel special.
-The communists claimed cigarette manufacturers kill us for profit.
+The communists claimed that cigarette manufacturers kill us for profit.
 People in communist countries had no brands or flavours to choose from, so they didn’t feel special or unique.
-However, they held spectacular military parades every year, in which they flaunted their tanks and missiles.
+Yet, they held spectacular military parades every year, in which they flaunted their tanks and missiles.

-Western leaders used false flags or invented stories about weapons of mass destruction and spread them via the media.
+Freedom of opinion exposed the myth of the liberal order being the best.
+Western leaders have used false flags or invented stories about weapons of mass destruction and spread them via the media.
 The US started the Vietnam War after falsely claiming the North Vietnamese navy had attacked US ships in the Gulf of Tonkin.
-The US also invaded Iraq after falsely claiming it had weapons of mass destruction.
-Western leaders made unprovoked aggression look like a war of liberation or promoted a blockade that starved civilians as a humane effort to pressure an abusive government with sanctions.
-The former US Ambassador to the United Nations, Madeleine Albright, once said sanctions on Iraq were worth the deaths of half a million Iraqi children, which was the estimated death toll.
+The US invaded Iraq after falsely claiming the country had a stash of weapons of mass destruction.
+The former US Ambassador to the United Nations, Madeleine Albright, once said sanctions on Iraq were worth the deaths of half a million Iraqi children, which was the estimated death toll of the sanctions the West had imposed on Iraq.
+In the West, people were allowed to criticise their leaders’ actions.
+That was impossible in the Soviet Union and China.
+It brought the West closer to the truth that no order is objectively the best.

-Also in the West, journalists aren’t safe from prosecution.
-In 2006, Julian Assange founded WikiLeaks, which published documents obtained by hackers, thereby exposing human rights violations by the US secret services.
+Freedom of opinion is also a myth.
+Still, a myth has power.
+Believing a myth can make it work.
+The euro has value because we believe it has.
+Once we stop believing that, the euro becomes worthless.
+The value of the euro is something we imagine.
+So, there is more freedom of opinion in the West than in most other places.
+Yet, those who pose a threat to the order know that there are limits to freedom of opinion.
+Julian Assange founded WikiLeaks, which published documents obtained by hackers, thereby exposing human rights violations by the US secret services.
 The United States considered these revelations a national security threat.
-Assange spent seven years in the Ecuadorian embassy and five years in a British prison.
-On 1 November 2019, UN Special Rapporteur on torture, Nils Melzer, wrote, ‘While the US Government prosecutes Mr. Assange for publishing information about serious human rights violations, including torture and murder, the officials responsible for these crimes continue to enjoy impunity.’5 In 2022, several global media organisations urged the US to end its protection of Assange as it threatens free expression and freedom of the press.6
+On 1 November 2019, UN Special Rapporteur on torture, Nils Melzer, wrote, ‘While the US Government prosecutes Mr. Assange for publishing information about serious human rights violations, including torture and murder, the officials responsible for these crimes continue to enjoy impunity.’6

 Every social-political order comes with a story explaining why it is the best.
-Without a good story, we can’t have an order.
-The foundations of our orders are stories.
+Without an inspiring myth, we can’t have an order.
+The foundations of our orders are stories like the founding fathers drawing up a constitution with great wisdom, or a she-wolf raising the founders of the empire, as in ancient Rome.
 Most of the time, revolutions and civil wars are worse than dealing with the omissions and falsehoods in the stories that hold the existing order together.
 But not always.
 That is why revolutions do happen, but are rare.
-But as long as we don’t believe the same stories, we will continue to fight each other.
-The leadership of China and Russia don’t believe in democracy, and no form of government is objectively the best.
-The orders we have today are the outcome of a competition.
-The success of an order depends on the circumstances.
+But as long as we don’t believe the same stories, we will fight each other.
+The orders we have today are the outcome of a competition, not some objective measure of quality.
+The success of an order depends on the circumstances, and also whether we believe in them.

 In today’s globalised world, there are several competing stories.
 There is a Christian story, an Islamic story, a socialist story, numerous nationalist stories, a story about slavery and the civil rights movement, a conspiracy theorist’s tale, the story of indigenous peoples, a Hindu story, a Chinese story spanning 2,000 years of greatness, and many others.
-Often, these stories figure in identity politics, so Chinese like tales about the greatness of China.
-Finally, there is a liberal story of individual freedom centred around the Magna Carta, the European Enlightenment, the Glorious Revolution, the American and French Revolutions, universal suffrage, and the overcoming of fascism in World War II, where D-Day, rather than Stalingrad, serves as the hallmark event.
+Often, these stories figure into identity politics, so the Chinese like tales about China’s greatness.
+Finally, there is a liberal story of individual freedom centred on the Magna Carta, the European Enlightenment, the Glorious Revolution, the American and French Revolutions, universal suffrage, and the overcoming of fascism in World War II, in which D-Day, rather than Stalingrad, serves as the hallmark event.
 Children in the West learned it at school.
 It is a skewed version of history to explain why the liberal order is the best.

-These stories are falling apart in this globalised world, including the liberal one.
-They cannot unite us, and that will lead to more wars and conflicts.
+These stories are falling apart in this globalised world.
+And they can’t unite us, which will lead to more wars and conflicts.
 The Magna Carta and the Glorious Revolution mean nothing to Chinese, Indians or Africans who look at a colonial past of oppression and exploitation.
+If you aren’t a Christian or a Muslim, Christianity and Islam strike you as odd.
 Others show little interest in China’s rich history or the stories of the indigenous peoples of the Americas.
-The Hindu caste system makes little sense unless you are a Hindu.
-We are imaginative creatures and invent new stories, such as the Earth being flat, and a conspiracy existing in the sciences to make us believe the Earth is a sphere.
-Some believe in it, adding to the confusion.
-Believing different stories will ruin us.
-Freedom of opinion is overrated.
-We need a story that can inspire and unite us all, one that is so spectacular and wonderful that we forget about all the others, and one that is true, so that we don’t need propaganda to believe it.
+The Hindu caste system makes only sense to Hindus.
+We are imaginative creatures and invent new myths.
+Some believe them, adding to the confusion.
+The belief in different stories will ruin us.
+And so, freedom of opinion is overrated.
+We need a story that can unite us all and is obviously true.
+Only The Truth can save us now.
+And then, we all have to believe it and accept the consequences.
+Otherwise, we are doomed.

 Featured image: 1984 and a photo of George Orwell.
 Public domain.